nutanix-cloud-native/opendocs/docs/gpt-in-a-box/vm/v0.2/getting_started.md

 # Getting Started
 This is a guide on getting started with GPT-in-a-Box deployment on a Virtual Machine.
-We implement the Inference Server using TorchServe with the HuggingFace API Runtime.
 You can find the open source repository for the virtual machine version [here](https://github.com/nutanix/nai-llm).

 Tested Specifications: